Temporary Closure For USS Arizona Memorial

-The USS Arizona Memorial is currently closed.
-Visitor access to the memorial was suspended in May 2018 due to movement of the loading dock and corresponding movement of the loading ramp to the memorial, which posed a safety concern for our visitors.
-Repairs are expected to be completed by March 2019.
+Important: Visitor access to the USS Arizona Memorial has been suspended for several months due to movement of the loading dock and corresponding movement of the loading ramp to the memorial, which poses a safety concern for our visitors.
+While repairs are made, the USS Arizona Memorial will remain closed.
+Updates will be provided on our website and Facebook page (www.facebook.com/valorNPS).

 - Entry to the Pearl Harbor Visitor Center is free, including access to our two museums and exhibits along the harbor.